 Milk Punch: Milk punch is a milk-based cocktail made with brandy or bourbon, plus sugar and vanilla extract.
 It is usually garnished with a sprinkle of nutmeg.

-Muffaletta: The muffaletta is a hero-style sandwich made from a type of Sicilian sesame bread of the same.
+Muffaletta: The muffuletta is a hero-style sandwich made from a type of Sicilian sesame bread of the same.
 It originated in New Orleans among Italian immigrants.
-The classic filling has layers of ham, mortadella, provolone, salami and Swiss cheese, topped with a marinated olive salad.
+The classic filling has layers of ham, mortadella, provolone, salami, and Swiss cheese, topped with a marinated olive salad.

 Pralines: New Orleans Pralines are patties made from sugar, nuts and butter.
 Bring your sweet tooth!
 Southern-style pralines are not to be confused with chocolate bonbons by the same name, or hazelnut praliné.
 Here’s a comparison.

 Oysters: Oysters from the Gulf of Mexico are served just about everywhere—baked (Oysters Rockefeller were born here), fried, grilled, on the half shell, and everything in between.

 Red Beans & Rice: Red Beans & Rice are a tradition on Mondays, dating back to when household chores resumed after Sunday’s day of rest.
 Traditionally simmered from 4 to 6 hours, practically any meat from ham hock to sausage to pickled pork is placed in the pot with red or kidney beans and spices.
 Every family and restaurant has its own spice preferences, but bay leaves, cayenne pepper, sage, and thyme are common.

 *During Lent, many Christians commit to a certain degree of fasting, including giving up rich foods, in order to replicate the account of the sacrifice of Christ’s journey into the Judaean desert for 40 days and nights following his baptism by John the Baptist.
 This ritual fasting is known as one’s Lenten sacrifice.